Peace, peacebuilding and reconciliation

 Project period: 2017 – 2019

 The arrest of former wartime leaders for crimes committed during the conflict often lead to instability in a post-conflict society.
-This projects explores whether violent reactions to such arrests are caused by the destruction of patronage networks that offer security, economic support, and organizational structures for demobilized ex-combatants.
+This projects explores whether violent reactions to such arrests are caused by the destruction of patronage networks that offer security, economic support, and organisational structures for demobilised ex-combatants.
 The project combine global analysis with in-depth case studies of Colombia, Liberia and Serbia.

 Paths to Peace in Complex Conflict Systems: Lessons from Global Data and an In-depth Study of Myanmar